KDE/documentation-develop-kde-org/content/docs/kirigami/components-scrollablepages_listviews.md

 }
 ```

+In almost every other way, a scrollable page is the same as a normal page.

 {{< alert color="danger" title="Warning" >}}
-Do not put a ScrollView inside of a ScrollablePage; children of a
+Do not put a `ScrollView` inside of a `Kirigami.ScrollablePage`; children of a
-ScrollablePage are already inside a ScrollView.
+`Kirigami.ScrollablePage` are already inside a `ScrollView`.
 {{< /alert >}}

-## ListView in ScrollPage
+## ListView in a ScrollablePage

-If a ScrollablePage contains a single direct child item and this child item
+When a `Kirigami.ScrollablePage`'s direct children extend vertically beyond the size of the
-is a ListView when the ListView covers the entire page and adds a scrollbar
+page itself, a scrollbar appears at the right edge of the page and the page
-to the right.
+will be scrollable.

 {{< figure src="neochatscrollablepage.png" alt="NeoChat Scrollable Page Screenshot"
-    caption="Two scrollable pages containing both a ListView with custom contents (Screenshot of NeoChat)" >}}
+    caption="Two scrollable pages, both containing a ListView with custom contents (Screenshot of NeoChat)" >}}

-Often you have more than one child in your ScrollablePage, there are two
+Often you have more than one child in your `Kirigami.ScrollablePage`, and positioning items
-ways to fix this.
+can be tricky - especially in combination with a `ListView`.

-* For non-visual objects having them inside the ListView element won't change
+* For non-visual components, having them inside the `ListView` element won't change
-  the visual of the page.
-So we can move them inside the ListView.
+  the visuals of the page.
+So we can move them inside the `ListView`.
 Same for
-  elements anchored to the center of the page.
+  elements anchored to the center of the page, such as placeholder messages for
+  empty `ListView`s.
 * For other items, it might make sense to move them to the header or footer
-  of the ScrollablePage.
+  of the `Kirigami.ScrollablePage`.
 This is often the case for search bars.

 ### PlaceholderMessage

-It is possible to add a [Placeholder Message](docs:kirigami2;PlaceholderMessage)
+It is possible to add a [`Kirigami.PlaceholderMessage`](docs:kirigami2;PlaceholderMessage)
 with some instructions in case the list view is empty.

 ```qml